 Connect with Nicole on Twitter, @msnicoleyvette.

-Connect with Octavia on Instagram, @mrs.wolf.5th.
+Connect with Nina on Instagram, @NinaMAcevedo.

 Tasha L. J. Messer

-Now in her 20th year of teaching, Tina Coba currently supports teachers, students, and the school community at Volma Overton Early College Prep as the math instructional specialist in Austin ISD in Austin, TX.
+Now in her 21st year of teaching, Tina Coba currently supports teachers, students, and the school community at Volma Overton Early College Prep as the math instructional specialist in Austin ISD in Austin, TX.
 Tina earned her Master of Education Administration from Texas A&M University in 2010.
-Tina currently sponsors several afterschool clubs, including National Elementary Honor Society, Coding Club, Drill Team, and Gardening Club.
+She currently sponsors several afterschool clubs, including National Elementary Honor Society, Coding Club, Drill Team, and Gardening Club.
 Tina loves being an EcoRise Ambassador and helping other educators incorporate the EcoRise curriculum in their classrooms!

 Connect with Tina on Twitter, @coachcoba.